blueconic/node-oom-heapdump/README.md

 ```

 Your node process should at least be started with the "--inspect" (or --inspect=port) flag.
+When the module is loaded, the configured port is verified.
+If it doesn't respond correctly, a console warning will be shown.

 When running in a low memory environment, the following flags are advised: